-In this appeal from Allegheny County, the Commonwealth Court reaffirmed the principal that under Pennsylvania law, municipalities may not require a party to obtain permits from outside agencies before providing zoning approval.
-The Court held that in such a scenario, the appropriate procedure is to condition the zoning approval upon the applicant receiving such permits, as opposed to denying the application outright.
+In this appeal from Allegheny County, the Commonwealth Court reaffirmed the principal that under Pennsylvania law, municipalities may not require a party to obtain permits from outside agencies before granting zoning relief.
+The Court held that in such a scenario, the appropriate procedure is to condition approval of the zoning relief upon the applicant receiving such permits, as opposed to denying the application outright.

 Since 1989, Penneco Oil Company has operated a gas production well on a property owned by Sedat, Inc. in the Borough of Plum (the “Borough”).
 Penneco Oil Company has a permit from the Pennsylvania Department of Environmental Protection (“DEP”) to operate the gas production well.
 Penneco Environmental Solutions, LLC (“Penneco”) sought to convert the well from a gas producing well to an underground injection well, which requires a permit from the U.S. Environmental Protection Agency (“EPA”).
 Penneco applied for such a permit with the EPA, and subsequently filed a substantive validity challenge to Borough Ordinance 71-004 (the “Ordinance”) with the Borough’s Zoning Hearing Board (the “ZHB”).
 Penneco claimed that the Ordinance excluded the operation of an underground injection well in all zoning districts in the Borough, and that the Ordinance was preempted by state and federal law.